-Smoking can affect your baby’s health
+How can smoking affect your baby’s health?

-First of all, up to 5% of infant deaths could be prevented if pregnant women did not smoke.
+Up to 5% of infant deaths could be prevented if pregnant women did not smoke.

 Smoking is linked to an increased risk of early delivery and infant death.
 Babies born to smokers have a slightly higher risk of heart defects, cleft lip or palate, and possibly other birth defects compared to babies born to non-smokers.
 Research also suggests that babies of mothers who smoke during and after pregnancy are 3 to 4 times more likely to die from sudden infant death syndrome (SIDS) than babies born to non-smoking mothers.
 The risk of SIDS is somewhat less for infants whose mothers stop smoking during pregnancy, even if they start smoking again after delivery.
-But infants of non-smoking mothers have the lowest risk of SIDS.
+Infants of non-smoking mothers have the lowest risk of SIDS.

 Of the women who are able to stop smoking during pregnancy, half are smoking again 6 months after the delivery.

 After a baby is born, nicotine and other substances in tobacco smoke can also be passed on through breast milk.
 This can affect a baby right away.
 For instance, infants who were breastfed by mothers who smoked slept for a full half-hour less than when the mothers didn’t smoke (this was measured over 3½ hours right after breastfeeding).
-It’s better not to smoke while breastfeeding.
+It’s best not to smoke while breastfeeding.
 But even when the mother smokes, breastfeeding is still thought to be healthier for the baby than bottle feeding.
 And women who can’t quit right away can do other things to reduce the baby’s exposure:

 - Make the entire home smoke-free